jere1882/dl-blog/content/blog/a-review-of-semantic-segmentation-architectures.md

 ---
+tags:
+  - Computer
-tag: Computer Vision
+  - Vision
 aliases:
-publish: true
+publish: false
 slug: a-review-of-semantic-segmentation-architectures
-title: A review of Semantic Segmentation architectures using MMSegmentation
+title: A review of Semantic Segmentation architectures
-description: This article provides a concise introduction to the task of semantic segmentation and demonstrates how to address it using MMSegmentation, a state-of-the-art toolkit.
+description: In this post I explore the most popular model architectures used to tackle semantic segmentation
 date: 2024-06-01
 image: /thumbnails/pick_architecure.jpeg
 ---
 ## Introduction

 In my previous [post](link), I introduced the task of semantic segmentation along with introductory experiments on the benchmark dataset Cityscapes.